amadeus4dev/developer-guides/docs/sdks/specification.md

 ### Conclusion

 In this tutorial we have seen how easy it is to generate a basic SDK from our API specification files using the OpenAPI Generator.
-We took Ruby as an example, but the OpenAPI Generator supports [many other languages](https://openapi-generator.tech/docs/generators), so you can easily find a solution that meets yor requirements.
+We took Ruby as an example, but the OpenAPI Generator supports [many other languages](https://openapi-generator.tech/docs/generators), so you can easily find a solution that meets your requirements.